Vamsi-Vuyyuru/MyProfile/README.md

 - Brought down 58 service degradations of an MES-Quality application per year to zero.
 - Created a work flow for hassle free user access management.
 - Received Appreciation for 0 RFC rejection and presentation on MES Process Management.
-- Created scripts to check enormous functionalities of an application replacing manual efforts.
 - Received client appreciation for troubleshooting critical production system issues being offshore.